 #3.
 Join a team, organization, or random activity

-From sports teams, Toastmasters, to book clubs, there are a ton of teams or organizations you can consider joining.
-And, if you’re feeling adventurous, visit Meetup.com to find groups you can join or activities you can participate in or Eventbrite.com for local events in your area.
+From sports teams, Toastmasters, to book clubs, there are a ton of teams or organizations you can consider joining in your spare time.
+And, if you’re feeling adventurous, visit Meetup.com to find new groups you can join or activities you can participate in or Eventbrite.com for local events in your area.

 #4.
 Find a group of pastors

-Is there a group of pastors or church leaders in your area who you can meet with once per month?
+Is there a group of pastors or church leaders in your area who you can meet with once per month and get to know?
+Is there a senior pastor mentorship opportunity?
 Are you affiliated with a denomination or network where you can make time to hangout with other pastors during church business?
 Are there conferences you can attend?